Individualized Treatment Allocation in Sequential Network Games: Model

 The social network is represented by an $N\times N$ binary matrix that we denote by $G=\{G_{ij}\}_{i,j\in\mathcal{N}}$, and that is fixed and exogenous in this work. $G_{ij}=1$ indicates that units $i$ and $j$ are connected in the social network, whilst $G_{ij}=0$ indicates that they are not.
 Let $\mathcal{N}_i$ indicate the set of neighbors of unit $i$. $\widebar{N}$ denotes the maximum number of edges for one unit in the network (i.e., $\widebar{N}=\max_i\vert \mathcal{N}_i\vert$); $\underline{N}$ denotes the minimum number of edges for one unit in the network (i.e., $\underline{N}=\min_i\vert \mathcal{N}_i\vert$).
 As a convention, we assume there are no self-links (i.e., $G_{ii}=0,\:\forall i\in\mathcal{N}$).
-We further assume that the following property holds for the network structure$\colon$ \begin{assumption}{(\textbf{Undirected Link})} The adjacency matrix $G$ is undirected. i.e., $G_{ij}=G_{ji}.$ \end{assumption} The symmetric property of interaction in Assumption \ref{assumpundir} is a necessary condition for our interacted sequential decision game to be a proper potential game (Definition \ref{defpg} below) that can yield a unique stationary outcome distribution.
-The size of the spillover between units $i$ and $j$ depends not only upon $G_{ij}$ but also upon the treatment allocation and upon covariates, which are allowed to be asymmetric.
-We, accordingly, have a directed weighted network structure for the spillovers.
+We further assume that the following property holds for the network structure$\colon$ \begin{assumption}{(\textbf{Undirected Link})} The adjacency matrix $G$ is symmetric. \end{assumption} The symmetric property of interaction in Assumption \ref{assumpundir} is a necessary condition for our interacted sequential decision game to be a proper potential game (Definition \ref{defpg} below) that can yield a unique stationary outcome distribution.
+The size of the spillover between units $i$ and $j$ depends not only upon $G_{ij}$ but also upon the treatment allocation and covariates, as we specify further below.

-As we have previously mentioned, we consider a sequential decision game setting to derive the unique stationary outcome distribution.
-We now introduce the notation for our sequential decision game.
-Let $Y_i^t\in\mathcal{Y}=\{0,1\}$ be unit $i$'s choice made at time $t$, which we refer to as $i$'s outcome.
-Let $Y^t$ be the collection of outcome variables $\{Y_1^t,...,Y_N^t\}\in\mathcal{Y}^N$ at time $t$.
-We consider a discrete-time infinite-horizon setting.
-For each time period $t$ in the decision process, we denote the realization of $Y^t$ by $y^t\in\{0,1\}^N$, and the realization of unit $i$'s outcome by $y_i^t$.
-The outcome set that includes all of the current outcomes but $y^t_i$, that is, $y^t\setminus y_i^t$, is denoted by $y_{-i}^t$.
-Let $Y=\{Y_i\}_{i=1}^N\in\mathcal{Y}^N$ denote the collection of the outcome variables in equilibrium, which follows the stationary outcome distribution.